 I am a café dude, a technology entrepreneur and a wanna-be triathlete age grouper.
 I am obsessed by technical prowess and creating new business opportunities driven by technology.
 I highly enjoy coding, and the mental state it drives.
 In fact, I don’t think it’s possible to remain a technologist without coding on a regular basis.

-I currently work at Yahoo as a Senior Fellow, focusing in computational advertising, search and recommender systems.
+Previously, I used to work at Yahoo as a Senior Fellow, focusing in computational advertising, search and recommender systems.

 I started off programming with a Sinclair Spectrum 48 (ZX80/ZX81)